grow/grow/content/docs/preprocessors.md

 }
 [/sourcecode]

+## Google Sheets

+The Google Sheets preprocessor downloads data from a Google Sheet and saves it to a data file within your pod.
+The data can then be consumed by the `g.csv` tag, for example, in templates.

+After enabling this preprocessor, when you run the `grow build` command, you will be prompted (once on the command line) to authorize Grow to read your Google Drive files.

+Grow will export data from Google Sheets as either JSON or CSV, depending on the extension used in the `path` field.

+[sourcecode:yaml]
+kind: google_sheets
+path: /data/filename.{csv|json}                       # Where to save downloaded file.
+id: 1ZhJshmT2pZq_IALA6leXJ0oRuKVO12N9BbjAarAT8kI      # Spreadsheet ID.
+gid: 0                                                # Worksheet ID (optional).
+[/sourcecode]

 ## Sass

 Use the [Sass CSS extension language](http://sass-lang.com/) to create, minify, and maintain your site's CSS files.
 Sass files in `sass_dir` must have either a `.scss` or `.sass` extension and are automatically generated to files ending in `.min.css`.